a-nikolaev/visualsc/README.md

 ![screenshot](http://i.imgur.com/05iR0Fm.png)

 **Input format:**
-The input format is a plain text file listing all facets of the simplicial complex.
+The input format is a plain text file listing all facets of the simplicial complex (or hyperedges of the hypergraph).
-Each facet is a set of nodes enclosed in curly braces `{...}`.
+Each facet (hyperedge) is a set of nodes enclosed in curly braces `{...}`.
 For example:

 	{1, 2, 3, 4, 5} {1, 5, 6, 7} {2, 8, 9} {7, 8}